-Here we consider 50 CBR connections (25 uplink, 25 downlink) to be active during the whole simulation time, while rt-VBR connections are added gradually to the system in pairs (1 uplink, 1 downlink).
+Here we consider 50 CBR connections (25 uplink, 25 downlink) to be active during the whole simulation time, while real-time VBR connections are added gradually to the system in pairs (1 uplink, 1 downlink).

-Recall that, in PRADOS, CBR connections are treated with the highest priority.
+Recall that in PRADOS, CBR connections are treated with the highest priority.
 In our initial simulations, we have observed that this, in conjunction with a random initial scheduling that spreads CBR allocations in different locations within a frame, can cause small groups of unallocated slots, which reduce the scheduling flexibility of the algorithm and deteriorate performance.
-One solution to this problem is to group the allocations of identical CBR connections in consecutive slots so that they appear as one CBR connection with large bursts.
+One solution to this problem is to group the allocations of identical CBR connections in consecutive slots, so that they appear as one CBR connection with large bursts.
 This could be done by synchronizing the cell generation times during call establishment for uplink CBR connections.
 The simulations presented here use the above synchronization.

-Figure 9 shows that in both algorithms CBR connections experience fewer losses than rt-VBR ones do.
+Figure 9 shows that, in both algorithms CBR connections experience fewer losses than real-time VBR do.
 Furthermore, we observe that PRADOS outperforms FCFS in both connection classes, although the improvement is not impressive.
-The relatively small performance difference between the two algorithms was expected, since both connection classes (CBR and rt-VBR) in this simulation scenario have the same delay constraints.
-Therefore, PRADOS cannot postpone the transmission of rt-VBR ATM cells without violating their deadlines in order to transmit CBR ATM cells sooner.
+The relatively small performance difference between the two algorithms was expected, since both connection classes (CBR and real-time VBR) in this simulation scenario have the same delay constraints.
+Therefore, PRADOS cannot postpone the transmission of real-time VBR ATM cells, without violating their deadlines, in order to transmit CBR ATM cells sooner.

-From Fig. 10 we observe that as traffic increases, the mean delay for CBR connections becomes lower than that of rt-VBR connections in both algorithms.
-For PRA-DOS this was expected, since it services CBR requests first.
-Under light traffic, bursts of VBR requests cannot be serviced immediately; thus, they cause worse delays for CBR connections.
-Nevertheless, this increased delay for CBR connections under light load conditions does not increase their loss probability, as seen in Fig. 9.
-Owing to its delay-oriented scheduling, as load increases PRADOS attains lower mean delays for CBR and rt-VBR connections than FCFS.
+From Figure 10 we observe that as traffic increases, the mean delay for CBR connections becomes lower, than that of real-time VBR connections, in both algorithms.
+For PRADOS, this was expected, since it services CBR requests first.
+Under light traffic, bursts of VBR requests cannot be serviced immediately, and thus, they cause worse delays for CBR connections.
+Nevertheless, this increased delay for CBR connections under light load conditions does not increase their loss probability, as already seen in Figure 9.
+Owing to its delay oriented scheduling, as load increases, PRADOS attains lower mean delays for CBR and real-time VBR connections than FCFS does.